jwbuurlage/Zee/README.md

 Zee is a header-only C++ library, and can be used by including `<zee.hpp>` in your program.
 For detailed instructions we refer to the [documentation](#).

 The `master` branch contains the latest release.
-An (unstable) snapshot of the current development can be found in the `develop` branch.
+A (unstable) snapshot of the current development can be found in the `develop` branch.

 ## Dependencies and requirements